danielduarte/flowed/doc/tutorial.md

 # Use Case

-> A system needs to verify user locations to limit the access to certail features.
+> A system needs to verify user locations to limit the access to certain features.
 > Depending on the user location, she/he is authorized or not.